BoksBurger/BoksBurger/README.md

 I am a software developer with over 20 years of experience in web technologies.

-At the moment, I spend most of my time creating solutions with JavaScript and NodeJS.
+At the moment, I spend most of my time creating solutions with JavaScript.

 I was a bit late to the party when I dicovered that JavaScript can run outside the browser in 2018.